fabiankachlock/micro-db/README.md

 ## Gotchas

 In micro-db world a data value of `undefined` deletes the record.
-If you want store optional values anyhow, you can use `null` for that.
+If you want to store optional values anyhow, you can use `null` for that.

 ## Patterns

-(#pattern-micro-db-facade)

 ### MicroDBFacade

 coming soon...

-(#pattern-id-aware-records)

 ### id-aware records